jamesray1/trinkler.software/fellowship.md

 ## Vision

 In a time of information abundance, the memory-based educational system has become outdated.
-It's time that we _iterate_ to something more sensible.
+It's time to _iterate_ to something more sensible.

 ## Apply